 If you came to my house before I decluttered, you might have said it looked neat and tidy.
-I only realized how much clutter I had when started the Konmari method.
-I’ve never had too many clothes – mostly because I don’t like shopping for them.
-But when I collected all the items I owned and placed them in a pile, I was shocked.
+I only realized how much clutter I had when I put each category in one place.

 After donating hundreds of books, I was left with a shrine of my favorites.
 From that collection – stood books on how to organize my house, overcome anxiety, life coaching, finding my passion, happiness, etc. Then it hit me.

 One example of how my life changed is that I realized I wanted to share what I learned, so I created this website.
-If I hadn’t given away my other books, I would not have had the calling to do something with the ones I saved.
+If I hadn’t given away my other books, I would not noticed how important the others were..
 The best way to find out what you need or want in life is to get rid of what you don’t.